blindaa121/iType/README.md

 # Random Word API Implementation

-During the the developmennt of this game, I needed to figure out a way to create a dynamic display of words instead of hard coding several words into the code.
+During game development, I needed to figure out a way to create a dynamic display of words instead of hard coding several words into the code.
 After researching different word API's and how to implement them, I came across a useful API which best suited the requirements for the game.
 Through this approach, I was able to fetch random words by using an AJAX call to the API.
 From there, I retrieved the list of words, implemented a random word selector function, and updated the currentWord element with the selected word.

 ```
 function init() {